AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Dash Over Difficult Terrain.** When you take the Dash Action on your turn, Difficult Terrain doesn't cost you extra movement for the rest of that turn.

-**In A Blur.** When you make a Melee Attack against a creature, you don't provoke opportunity attacks from that creature for the rest of the turn, whether you hit or not.
+**In A Blur.** When you make a Melee Attack against a creature, you don't provoke Opportunity Attacks from that creature for the rest of the turn, whether you hit or not.

 {{imageMaskCorner9,--offsetX:57.5%,--offsetY:-45%,--rotation:0
   ![hacker](https://assets.echomtg.com/magic/cards/cropped/133810.hq.jpg){position:absolute,bottom:-35px,right:-40px,width:70%,mix-blend-mode:multiply,transform:scaleX(1)}